-I liked the small details of the room – industrial sockets, lamps, a table and charges and a narrow shelf near the bed.
+I liked the room’s small details – industrial sockets, lamps, a table and charges, and a narrow shelf near the bed.

 While I was working in my room during my stay in Fabrika Tbilisi, it was so quiet that I had a feeling I was the only one in the entire building!

 This is where you step in when you enter the venue.
 Organic plants, colorful vintage, and modern furniture adorn the polished concrete walls of the building.
 A high ceiling with big windows to the floor brings natural light into the room.

 Comfortable sofas, armchairs, and even hammocks await for you to sit, relax, sip a beverage from its cafe, have lunch and enjoy your stay both in Tbilisi and in Fabrika.
 You can even bring your laptop and catch up on your work.
-It’s usually very quiet despite the fact that space is open to the public and there’s always someone sitting somewhere.
+It’s usually tranquil even though the space is open to the public, and there’s always someone sitting somewhere.

 An enormous paved courtyard features different food vendors, various shops, and a co-working space.
 Here, you’ll meet local entrepreneurs who bring a creative vibe and atmosphere to the complex.